sumeet004/simple_blockchain/code/README.md

 ## basic_blockchain.py

-This code is an implementation of a lightweight, centralized blockchain.
-The goal of this code to show an example of a blockchain to store any kind of data.
+This code is an implementation of a lightweight blockchain.
+In this current state, the blockchain should be able to store any kind of text data.

+This code assumes:
+- The blockchain exists in a text file ( in `code/chain/` ).
+- Only one block may have an index of "0".
+This is called the genesis block.
+- Hashes are stored sequentially, in json form.

+On instantiation, the Blockchain object will:
+1. Create an empty chainfile with a genesis block if it cannot find one in `code/chain/`.
+2. Run `self.validate_chain()` and confirm the existing chain is valid

+#### TODOs
+There are a few things that could greatly improve usage.

+I would like to implement a better data storage format than appending data in `.json` to a text file.

+Parameterized storage would be great for extensibility.
+In other words, support for multi-file blockchains.
+Additionally, chainfiles stored remotely ( in Amazon S3, for example ) would be a great addition.